Parish register: Burials

-Dade and Barrington Registers
+Dade and Barrington registers

-Dade and Barrington Registers are detailed registers that contain more information than standard contemporary baptism and burial registers.
-They usually commence in the late eighteenth century, but come to an end in 1812, when they were superseded by the requirements of George Rose's 1812 Act, which required more information to be recorded than in normal registers, but actually required less information to be recorded than in Dade and Barrington Registers.
-There are examples of a few parishes continuing to keep Dade or Barrington Registers after 1813.
-In some cases, two registers were kept, for example in the Co Durham parish of Whickham both Barrington and Rose Registers were kept for the period 1813–1819, after which the former were discontinued.
+Dade and Barrington registers are detailed registers that contain more information than standard contemporary baptism and burial registers.
+They usually commence in the late eighteenth century, but come to an end in 1812, when they were superseded by the requirements of George Rose's Parochial Registers Act 1812, which required more information to be recorded than in normal registers, but actually required less information to be recorded than in Dade and Barrington registers.
+There are examples of a few parishes continuing to keep Dade or Barrington registers after 1813.
+In some cases, two registers were kept, for example in the County Durham parish of Whickham both Barrington and Rose registers were kept for the period 1813–1819, after which the former were discontinued.

+Dade registers

 William Dade, a Yorkshire clergyman of the 18th century, was ahead of his time, in seeing the value of including as much information on individuals in the parish register as possible.
 In 1777 Archbishop William Markham decided that Dade's scheme of registration forms should be introduced throughout his diocese.
 The resulting registers, and some that are related, are now known as "Dade registers".
 The baptismal registers were to include child's name, seniority (e.g. first son), father's name, profession, place of abode and descent (i.e. names, professions and places of abode of the father's parents), similar information about the mother, and mother's parents, the infant's date of birth and baptism.
 Registers of this period are a gold-mine for genealogists, but the scheme was so much work for the parish priests that it did not last long.

 In 1770 Dade wrote in the parish register of St. Helen's, York: "This scheme if properly put in execution will afford much clearer intelligence to the researches of posterity than the imperfect method hitherto generally pursued."
 His influence spread and the term Dade register has come to describe any parish registers that include more detail than expected for the time.

 The application of this system was somewhat haphazard and many clergymen, particularly in more populated areas, resented the extra work involved in making these lengthy entries.
 The thought of duplicating them for the Bishop's Transcripts put many of them off and some refused to follow the new rules.

-Barrington Registers
+Barrington registers

 From about 1783, as Lord Bishop of Salisbury, the Rt Rev. Shute Barrington instigated a similar system somewhat simpler than Dade's, and followed this in Northumberland and Durham from 1798, when he was transferred to the diocese of Durham.